Nilex19/Yandex_Practicum_projects/Project_4_Research_of_the_game_success/README.md

 # Research of the game success

-The online store *Ice* sells videogames all over the world.
-User and expert reviews, genres, platforms (e.g. Xbox or PlayStation), and historical data on game sales are available from open sources.
-We need *to identify patterns that determine whether a game succeeds or not*.
-This allows us to put our money on a potentially hot new item and plan advertising campaigns.
+Finding patterns that determine whether a videogame succeeds or not.